wimlds/deepdream-workshop/README.md

 pip install -U ipython
 pip install -U jupyter
 ```
-There are a few other Python dependencies for Pycaffe (Python API for Caffe), but we will install those below.
+There are a few other Python dependencies for pycaffe (Python API for Caffe), but we will install those below.

 ### Caffe